The Peaceable Kingdom by Edward Hicks, 1834

 We Quakers have been quietly practicing our faith in Dutchess County since the late 17th Century, arriving in Poughkeepsie in 1811.

-Our meeting in the Hudson Valley is part of Nine Partners Quarterly Meeting, a gathering of the local meetings that, in turn, is a member of the New York Yearly Meeting composed of all of the meetings in New York, Connecticut and New Jersey.
+Our meeting in the Hudson Valley is part of Nine Partners Quarterly Meeting, a gathering of the local meetings that, in turn, is a member of the New York Yearly Meeting composed of all of the meetings in NY, 2 in CT., and several in NJ.
 There are more than 60 in New York state alone, each one autonomous and Spirit driven.

 Poughkeespie Quakers Meeting is many things.
 It is a faith community first and foremost, a community that gathers for worship, to conduct business, share fellowship and manifest Quaker leadings in the world by ministering to each other and working for justice, equality and peace according to our spiritual beliefs and common values.